 “The curious paradox of life is that when I accept myself just as I am, then I can change.” — Carl Rogers

-Many people criticize the cult of self-improvement because they think they are complete.
-There’s nothing wrong with them.
-They are good enough.
+Many people criticize the cult of self-improvement because they think they are complete, there’s nothing wrong with them and they are good enough.